rafal-majewski/nodejs-app-template/README.md

 Native [Node.js](https://nodejs.org/) test runner is used to run the tests.
 Native "node:assert" and "node:test" modules are used to write the tests.

-The tests can be found in the "`test`" directory.
+Source code-related tests are kept alongside the source code they test in the "`src`" directory.
+Other tests and test utilities are kept in the "`test`" directory.

 To run the unit tests: